FUNDING OPPORTUNITIES TO SUPPORT FACULTY

 The Professional Development Grant (PDG) program is a source of financial support for the developmental activities of non tenure-system faculty in the University College.
 It is intended to support faculty in their efforts to stay current in their discipline.

-The Teaching Development Grant (TDG) is designed to provide a source of financial support for the instructional activities of full-time faculty members in the Commonwealth College (CWC).
+The Teaching Development Grant (TDG) is designed to provide a source of financial support for the instructional activities of full-time faculty members in the University College.
 It is intended to improve instruction and enhance the quality of teaching and learning.

 Undergraduate Research Travel Grants (URTG):